latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```

-Anonymous fields are represented in MySQL table withour suffix, for example
+Anonymous fields are represented in MySQL table without suffix, for example
 `Country varchar(255)`.

 ## Ignored field